kakoiihito/G-Shift/CONTRIBUTING.md

 > When filing a bug report follow these steps.
 > * What version of Godot are you using?
-> * Are you using a custom version of Godot?
+> * Are you using a custom install of Godot?
 > * What is your operating system and architecture?
 > * What did you do?
 > * What did you expect?